Before They Go

 - Do not provide your children with alcohol to take to Leavers.
-Even if your child is 18, the vast majority of Leavers are under 18 and all Leavers activities are alcohol-free.
-Leavers is a great time for your children to celebrate completing high school and a lot of agencies and volunteers work very hard to ensure Leavers have a fun, safe experience without the need for alcohol consumption.
+Even if your child is 18, a large number of Leavers are under 18 and all Leavers activities are alcohol-free.
+Leavers is a great time for your children to celebrate completing high school and a lot of agencies and volunteers work very hard to ensure leavers have a fun, safe experience without the need for alcohol consumption.

 - Adults may also be breaking the law and can be fined a maximum of $2,000.